ProfessionallyEvil/C4/.github/ISSUE_TEMPLATE/nfs.md

 <!-- please don't delete the checklist section -->
 **checklist**

-necessary github issues that need to get created are as follows:
+necessary github issues or actions that need to get created/executed are as follows:

-- [ ] NFS video
+- [ ] video
-- [ ] NFS comparisson points
+- [ ] comparison points <!-- optional if new comparison points come with this new framework submission -->
-- [ ] NFS meta
+- [ ] meta
   - [ ] label <!-- repo maintainer required >
   - [ ] milestone <!-- repo maintainer required >
   - [ ] folder to organize in repo